Skip to Content

 Minor Illusion: Uses in Combat

 Here is where things can get tricky.
 The spell can only create a 5-foot cube of an object.
 If you are in the middle of a room and make a pillar appear in front of you, you are visually obstructed but not hidden or unseen.
-This can come down to a DM judgement call.
+This can come down to a DM judgment call.

 As a player, you never want to risk wasting a turn in combat.
-The key to this setup is breaking line of sight.
+The key to this setup is breaking the line of sight.
 Running around a corner and then throwing up a pillar is an entirely different scenario.

-Now the enemy has no idea where you are, to begin with.
+Now the enemy has no idea where you are to begin with.
 This means that you can be hidden or unseen because you have effectively disappeared.

 Final Thoughts